 What’s “overly fancy” to you?

 Sauces, for example.
 I’m not shy about buying sauces off the shelf.
-Except that blueberry one for the lamb (recipe on page XX).
+Except that blackberry (recipe below) one for the lamb.
 For that one, I got a lot of lamb in the mail from winning a contest online.
 And the area right by our house has blackberries, so I looked up a sauce—it might have been something I saw on TV—and created a reduction, and it went extremely well with the lamb.

 Do you low-and-slow the usual stuff?